Venus & Adonis

 John Blow’s reinterpretation of the myth features sensual English baroque music and scenes of love, desire and playful pageantry of cupids.
 Controversially categorized by some scholars as first English baroque opera, this piece inspired such legendary later works as Purcell’s Dido and Aeneas.

 The production is set in the court of Charles ll where the aristocrats take on the epic roles, thus reenacting the story within a story.
 The voyeuristic aspect highlights the mortal interest in the movements of the gods.
-Featuring extravagant costumes of the Restoration era by Deborah Wright Houston and stage direction and choreography by Marie Zvosec, the production will showcase the talented emerging artists of Brooklyn Opera Works.
+Featuring extravagant costumes of the Restoration era by Deborah Wright Houston and stage direction and choreography by Marie Zvosec, the production will showcase the talented emerging artists of BMS.

 All Wounds Bleed:

 Composed by the Pulitzer Prize finalist Christopher Cerrone, All Wounds Bleed is a one-act chamber opera that tackles themes of individual strife as seen through the lens of the myth of Echo and Narcissus.
 Mr. Cerrone and Tony Asaro, who wrote the libretto, invite us into the inner world of each figure of this striking trio.
 Three scenes confront listeners with a timely theme of isolation, and the emotional neglect that can lead to loneliness.
-A contemporary take on a classic myth, All Wounds Bleed marks BOW’s first foray into presenting new opera by a living composer.
+A contemporary take on a classic myth, All Wounds Bleed marks BMS’s first foray into presenting new opera by a living composer.